More than building robots

 Individual Team: Guide a team of up to 15 students as they work together to design, build, and program a robot by exploring advanced engineering concepts, brainstorming innovative ideas, and developing career-ready practices.
 Participants have access to over $80 million in scholarships to colleges, universities, and technical programs.

-GeorgiaFIRST, with support from Google, is excited to offer a grant to support FIRST Tech Challenge teams for the 2024-2025 school year.
+GeorgiaFIRST, with support from Google, is excited to offer a grant to support FIRST Tech Challenge teams for the 2026-2027 school year.
 Google's priority with this funding is to reduce barriers and increase FIRST Tech Challenge participation of middle school-aged students who are under resourced or have been traditionally underrepresented in STEM.
-The Grant is open to Rookie as well as Veteran teams that have middle school age students on their team and meet one of several other criteria.
+The Grant is open to Rookie and Veteran teams that have middle-school-age students on their teams and meet one of several other criteria.
+The grant is also a great way for former FIRST LEGO League teams to transition to the FIRST Tech Challenge program.
+New for this season, as a part of this grant, is the opportunity for VEX teams to transition from the VEX V5RC competition to the FIRST Tech Challenge.

-Learn more about the grant offering and apply for funding for your team here https://forms.gle/BFpxQEPHKcBD8z6j6
+Learn more about the grant offering and apply for funding for your team here: Google Grant Info 2026-2027

 FTC Leagues in Georgia

 FTC has teams all over the state of Georgia, some associated with schools and others operating independently.
-Teams in Georgia compete using a League system, eventually coming together for a larger, State Championship.
+Teams in Georgia compete in a leagues and meets format.
+Teams competing in this way can take advantage of the iterative process to improve their robot and their understanding of the game.
+Eventually, leagues will meet in a league tournament where they compete to advance to the State Championship.
 To find out more about the Tournament system in Georgia, click the link below.

 Georgia FTC Planning Committee